 Perfect for enjoying South Florida’s beaches without the throngs of tourists, Deerfield Beach offers an award-winning coastline.
 With easy access to the ocean and the Intracoastal, outdoor enthusiasts will find this area appealing.
 Located north of Fort Lauderdale, Deerfield Beach is home to Quiet Waters Park, where you can spend a weekend camping, fishing and the longest “cable ski” courses, combining surfing, skiing, and wakeboarding.
 For something unique, head to South Florida Railway Museum to see working model trains at a station from 1926, while nature lovers might prefer to spend a day exploring the nature trails and mangrove swamps at Deerfield Island Park.

 Located along Florida’s Atlantic Coast, West Palm Beach is a great destination for culture vultures.
 Explore the artwork in Norton Museum of Art, catch a show at the Kravis Center for the Performing Arts, or indulge in nightlife along Clematis Street.
-While nearby Palm Beach highlights some of Florida’s most luxurious parts of its laid-back lifestyle, visitors will delight in the city’s array of upscale restaurants, high-end shops and vibrant arts venues.
-The oldest and largest public gardens in Palm Beach, head to Mounts Botanical Garden to see flowers from around the world or say hello one of Florida’s manatees up close at Manatee Lagoon An FPL Eco-Discovery Center in the wintertime.
+While nearby Palm Beach highlights some of Florida’s most luxurious parts of its laid-back lifestyle, visitors will delight in the city’s array of upscale restaurants, high-end shops, and vibrant arts venues.
+The oldest and largest public gardens in Palm Beach, head to Mounts Botanical Garden to see flowers from around the world or say hello to one of Florida’s manatees up close at Manatee Lagoon in the wintertime.

-Located on the picturesque Atlantic Ocean coastline, Delray Beach is an underrated vacation destination.
+Located on the picturesque Atlantic Ocean coastline, Delray Beach is a family-friendly beach destination.
 A small town with a big personality, it’s the perfect place to avoid the tourist crowds.
-Here you’ll get the best of both worlds, as USA Today rated Delray the “Most Fun Small Town in America” in 2012.
+Here you’ll get the best of both worlds, as USA Today once rated Delray the “Most Fun Small Town in America”.
 Just an hour from big cities like Boca Raton and Fort Lauderdale, visitors can spend their days indulging in outdoor adventures that include surfing, kayaking, sailing, and snorkeling.
 For a trip around the world without the need of a passport, experience authentic Japanese culture at Morikami Museum & Japanese Gardens to find serene landscapes and a variety of cultural festivals throughout the year.